- Positive Behavior

 If you see or suspect vandalism at the school, please call 911 to report it.
 Thank you!

 State law RCW 9.41.280 states that it is unlawful for any person to carry or possess a dangerous weapon or firearm on public school premises.
 Firearms/weapons are not allowed in school; at school-sponsored activities; on school grounds or facilities; or on school-provided transportation.
-If a student brings a firearm/weapon to school, it will result in an immediate expulsion for no less than one calendar year, and notification of law enforcement and parents.
+If a student brings a firearm/weapon to school, immediate disciplinary action will be taken and both the family and law enforcement will be notified.